 - a professional advisory service for museum staff and volunteers and

-CMP have recently launched a new Cornwall Museums Strategy 2018-22.
-The strategy sets out a series of joint intentions for the sector in order to continue its long-term progress and success.
-The previous strategy and its companion document are still available:
+Delivery of the Cornwall Museums Strategy 2018-22 was led by CMP.
+The strategy set out a series of joint intentions for the sector to continue its long-term progress and success.

-Together with Arts Council England the Council funds Cornwall’s Museum Development Officer (MDO) service.
-This is provided by Cornwall Museums Partnership.
-The MDO works with museums across Cornwall providing professional advice and guidance.
+Cornwall’s Museum Development Officer (MDO) service is hosted by Cornwall Museums Partnership.
+The Museum Development Officer works with museums across Cornwall.
+They provide professional advice and guidance.
 This enables museums to achieve sustainable improvements.
-It also helps to maximize museum benefits to audiences and their communities.
+It also helps to maximise museum benefits to audiences and their communities.